mtn-laurel/LibraryDB/README.md

 **Running the Python CLI**
 ----------------------
+1. Make sure MySQL server is running.

+   On macOS with MySQL installed via Homebrew:

+        brew services start mysql
+    On Windows, start the MySQL service from the Services app or XAMPP/WAMP control      panel.

+    On Linux (Ubuntu):

+       sudo service mysql start

-1. Open a terminal in the project directory.
+3. Open a terminal in the project directory.
-2. Run the CLI script:
+4. Run the CLI script:
-3.             python3 library_cli.py
+5.             python3 library_cli.py
+6. You will be prompted to enter your database name and MySQL password.

 3. Use the numbered menu to:

     Add, update, delete, or view books and CDs